-- that person would be regarded as an employee of that client if that service was rendered by that person directly to the client; or - that person or that company is subject to the control or supervision of that client as to the manner in which, or the hours during which, the duties are performed in rendering that service; or - the amounts paid or payable in respect of that service consist of or include earnings which are payable at regular intervals, daily, weekly, monthly or other intervals; or - more than 80% on the income of that company consists of amounts directly or indirectly received from one client.
+- that person would be regarded as an employee of that client if that service was rendered by that person directly to the client; or - that person or that company is subject to the control or supervision of that client as to the manner in which the duties are performed in rendering that service and must be mainly performed at the premises of the client; or - more than 80% on the income of that company consists of amounts directly or indirectly received from one client.

 A company that falls within the above definition of a personal service company will, therefore, not qualify as an SBC.
-Should a company, however, employ more than three full-time employees (excluding shareholders or any persons connected to such shareholders) throughout the year of assessment and such employees are engaged in the business of the company in rendering the specific service, the company may qualify as an SBC.
+Should a company, however, employ three or more full-time employees (excluding shareholders or any persons connected to such shareholders) throughout the year of assessment and such employees are engaged in the business of the company in rendering the specific service, the company may qualify as an SBC.